 We designed the BCG Matrix Product Portfolio Model Diagram collection, to help you visualize identification of high-growth prospects by categorizing the company’s products according to growth rate and market share.
 Good visual presentation of BCG analysis assist in doing the proper allocation of companies resources.

-The BCG matrix model is divided into 4 quadrants derived on market growth and relative market share: Stars, Cash Cows, Question Marks and Dogs.
-Lets have a look at what each one means for the product and the decision-making process.
+The BCG matrix model is divided into 4 quadrants derived from market growth and relative market share: Stars, Cash Cows, Question Marks and Dogs.
+Let’s have a look at what each one means for the product and the decision-making process.

 - Stars (high share and high growth):